Amirreza-shj/python_project_NAAM/README.md

         target = [min_level, end_time]
         return target
 ```
-there is 'find_peaks' fuction which find point that derivative of plot is zero.
+There is 'find_peaks' function which finds a point the derivative of the plot is zero.
-the goal of finding these points is identify ascending and descending range of plot.
+The goal of finding these points is to identify an ascending and descending range of plot.
 ```python
     def find_peaks(self):
         """